 A Minor in Italian Studies is a very flexible program that allows you to organize and design a curriculum that benefits your interests, be it in language, literature, cinema, art and culture at large.
-You can choose among a variety of existing courses in Italian language, art, history and film.
+You can choose from a variety of existing courses in Italian language, art, history and film.
 If you have a personal interest in a specific subject related to Italy and Italian culture that is not covered in the regular courses offered, you can pursue it through a series of independent studies.

 - Students will be able to engage in conversation, provide and obtain information, express feelings and emotions, and exchange opinions.